-The solution approaches are based on Monte-Carlo simulation, where scenario generation is performed at each decision epoch $e$ according to the state $S_e$, and on an approximation of the value of future states, described in Section \ref{sec:Batch}.
-Thus, an on-line \IL{approximation} scheme is developed, which learns from updated information.
+The solution approaches are based on Monte-Carlo simulation, where scenario generation is performed at each decision epoch $e$ according to the state $S_e$, and on an approximation of the future routes, described in Section \ref{sec:Batch}.
+Thus, an online approximation scheme is developed, which learns from updated information.

-According to formula \eqref{eq:value_func_obj}, our goal is to find a policy $\mathcal{X}_e$ that maximizes the sum of the immediate award $C(S_e, \mathcal{X}_e)$, corresponding to the number of parcels delivered in the ``route 0'' (route that starts now), and the expected number of parcels delivered in future states.
-To anticipate the value of future states, at each decision epoch $e$, we generate a set of scenarios $\Omega$ associated with unserved customers predicting their release dates $\tilde r_e$.
-Then, we approximate the value function of the future states using a batch approach described in Section \ref{sec:Batch}.
-This approximation is used in both approaches determining the decision making policy, which are: \begin{itemize} \item \emph{Policy Function Approximation through a Consensus Function (PFA):} for each scenario, we run a deterministic ILP model to determine the set of known requests that should be served with a route starting immediately, and the set of requests included in future routes.
-Then, a consensus function based on the solutions obtained over all scenarios defines the set of known requests that are served immediately (if any), i.e., with a route leaving from the depot at time $t_e$. \item \emph{Look-Ahead Policy with Value Function Approximation (VFA):} instead of looking at each scenario independently, we now build a two-stage stochastic ILP model in which the first stage consists in determining a route containing requests to deliver at time $t_e$, while the second stage concerns the expected rewards obtained in the future states by integrating all scenarios with equal probability. \end{itemize}
+According to formula \eqref{eq:value_func_obj}, in each decision epoch, the goal is to find an action $\mathcal{X}_e$, i.e., the ``route 0'' (the route that starts now), which maximizes the sum of the immediate reward $C(S_e, \mathcal{X}_e)$, corresponding to the number of parcels delivered in the route 0, and the expected number of parcels delivered by future routes.
+To anticipate future routes, at each decision epoch $e$, we generate a set of scenarios $\Omega$ associated with unserved customers predicting their release dates $\tilde r_e$.
+For each scenario, we approximate future routes using the batch approach described in Section \ref{sec:Batch}.
+This approximation is used in both reinforcement learning approaches to determine the decision-making policy, which are: \begin{itemize} \item \emph{Value Function Approximation with a Consensus Function (VFA-CF):} for each scenario, we run a deterministic ILP model to determine the set of known requests that should be served with a route starting immediately and the set of requests included in future routes.
+Then, a consensus function based on the solutions obtained over all scenarios defines the set of known requests served immediately (if any), i.e., with a route leaving from the depot at time $t_e$. \item \emph{Value Function Approximation with a Two-Stage Stochastic ILP Model (VFA-2S):} instead of looking at each scenario independently, we build a two-stage stochastic ILP model in which the first stage determines a set of requests to be delivered at time $t_e$, while the second stage concerns the expected number of parcels delivered by future routes by integrating all scenarios with equal probability. \end{itemize}